j-o-e-y/unhashed/coin-guides/what-is-qtum_04-23-18/what-is-qtum.md

 Qtum (pronounced "quantum") is a blockchain system that combines what they see as the best parts of Bitcoin and Ethereum to create a superior solution for industrial scale businesses.
 Founded in 2016 by Patrick Dai of the Singapore-based Qtum Foundation, they raised $16.6M in two rounds of a crowdfunding ICO in early 2017.

-Qtum was built by combining Bitcoin's base transaction layer with Ethereum's smart contracts and proof-of-stake consensus.
+Qtum was built by combining Bitcoin's base transaction layer with Ethereum's smart contracts and Proof-of-Stake consensus.
 Their goal is provide the tools and framework necessary to execute Ethereum style smart contracts and Dapps on a Turing-complete and globally scalable blockchain, targeted for use by big industries.

 By creating a foundation based on Bitcoin and Ethereum, Qtum is able to make use of many of the already available tools that exist for each of these coins.
 Since their developers don't have to spend time bootstrapping all of their software from scratch, they can focus instead on writing the code that they hope will bring these technologies to next level.